pookiefoof/pookiefoof.github.io/_pages/Bio.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am the Head of Research at VAST, building [Tripo](https://www.tripo3d.ai).
+I am the Chief Scientist at VAST, building [Tripo](https://www.tripo3d.ai).

 Previously, I was a principal researcher at [Tencent ARC Lab](https://arc.tencent.com/en/index) and [Tencent AI Lab](https://ai.tencent.com/ailab/en/index), where I led an effort on 3D digitization/generation and immersive content creation.
 Before joining Tencent, I worked as a senior research engineer at Y-tech, [Kuaishou Technology](https://www.kuaishou.com/en).
 Earlier, I was the CTO of [Owlii](https://pitchbook.com/profiles/company/171393-49) (acquired by Kuaishou).